clojure/clojure/clojurescript/README.txt

   -f src/clojure/contrib/clojurescript/core.js \
   -f t03.js

+To build the applet from the compiled .class files, don't forget to:

+- Extract clojure code into the classes dir
+  (cd classes; jar -x < ~/build/clojure/clojure.jar)
+- Produce the jar:
+  jar cmf MANIFEST.MF clojurescript-applet.jar -C classes .

 There's plenty more to do.
 If you'd like to help, contact the Clojure Google group: clojure@googlegroups.com